headbellygroin/Story_Novel_Writer/DOCUMENTATION.md

 Story Forge is a self-hosted AI novel writing and production studio.
 It connects to two services running on your AI machine -- LM Studio for text generation and ComfyUI for all media generation -- and uses a Supabase database to store your project data.
 Nothing is sent to any third-party AI cloud.

 The application covers the full authoring lifecycle: brainstorming, world-building, outlining, scene-by-scene writing with AI assistance, consistency checking, and then a full production pipeline that turns finished chapters into audiobook-style video content suitable for YouTube upload.

+### Prerequisites

+Story Forge assumes two services are running on your AI machine before you open the app:

+1. **LM Studio** -- must be running with your writing model (and optionally the vision model) loaded.
+Without LM Studio, no text generation works: no writing, no planning, no analysis.
+2. **ComfyUI** -- must be running for any media generation: scene images, animation, TTS audio, lip-sync video.
+If you only need text features (writing, planning, consistency checks), ComfyUI is not required.

+Both services must be reachable at the endpoints configured on the Settings page.
+If either is unreachable, features that depend on it will fail with a connection error.

+### The Expected Workflow: World-Building First

+Story Forge produces its best results when the author has done upfront world-building.
+The AI writing tools are context-driven -- the more world data you feed them, the richer and more consistent the output.

+**Before you start writing scenes, build your world:**

+1. **Create a Project** -- give it a name, genre, and description.
+2. **Write your Franchise Manifesto** -- the non-negotiable truths of your series (themes, tone rules, character philosophy).
+3. **Populate the World Library** -- add characters with personalities, backgrounds, and relationships.
+Add places, things, and technologies with descriptions.
+Generate reference images for key entities using ComfyUI.
+4. **Talk to the AI** -- use Voice Chat or the Dossier to brainstorm with the AI.
+Bounce ideas, test directions, get feedback on story structure.
+5. **Fill the Story Bible** -- capture critical facts, rules, and lore that the AI must respect during generation.
+6. **Run the Series Wizard** -- once you have characters, places, and a general direction, use Quick Start to generate your series backbone in one run.

+**Why this order matters:**
+Every generation request in Story Forge pulls context from your world data.
+Characters, places, story bible facts, the manifesto -- all of this gets injected into the AI prompt.
+If those are empty, the AI has nothing to work with and produces generic output.
+The more complete your world, the more specific, consistent, and on-brand the AI's writing becomes.

+The tools are designed for this flow: world-build first (write entries, generate images, chat with the AI for ideas), then plan (Series Wizard, Outline), then write (scene-by-scene with full context injection).

 ### Architecture: CPU vs GPU Split